 First, the Great Depression, which began with the 1929 stock market crash and lasted throughout much of the 1930s, made every scrap of food precious.
-Households were unwilling to throw away anything — even a "rotten" banana.
+Households were unwilling to throw away anything, even a "rotten" banana.

-And second, Royal and other baking powder/baking soda manufacturers began mass producing their products, making them widely available nationwide for the first time.
+Secondly, Royal and other baking powder/baking soda manufacturers began mass producing their products, making them widely available nationwide for the first time.

-Thus the desire to use overripe bananas, paired with the ready availability of baking powder, inspired a horde of enterprising cookbook writers to come up with recipes for banana "quick bread" (as opposed to yeast bread).
+Thus the desire to use overripe bananas, paired with the ready availability of baking powder, inspired a horde of enterprising cookbook writers to come up with recipes for banana "quick bread" (as opposed to a yeast bread).

 2 ripe bananas